-The House of Representatives is known as the "lower chamber" or "the people's house" and has 435 members, each representing a single Congressional district.
+The House of Representatives is the "lower chamber" and has 435 voting members, each representing a single Congressional district.
 Districts are allocated to states in proportion to their populations, with a guarantee of at least one district per state.
+Each Congressional District represents approximately 700,000 people.
 Members of the House serve two-year terms, thus the entire chamber is up for reelection every two years.
-The House is responsible for choosing the President of the United States if the Electoral College is tied.
+Sometimes referred to as "the people's house" because Representatives are considered "closer" to the people, the House of Representatives is responsible for choosing the President of the

+United States if the Electoral College is tied.
 In addition, all spending bills must originate in the House.
 Members elect a Speaker of the House at the start of every term to preside over the chamber.
 Like the Senate, House Members elect Majority and Minority Leaders to guide each party's legislative agenda.